m2lines/convection-parameterization-in-CAM/CAM_interface/README.md

 In addition to the files in `[/NN_Module](/NN_Module)` containing the parameterisation, the additional files here are required:

+- `nn_interface_CAM.F90` - The interface for performing conversion from CAM variables and grid into the variables/grid expected by the YOG parameterisation.
 - `yog_intr.F90` - The interface between the CAM model and the YOG parameterisation.

 Changes also have to be made to: